MistaVikz/GHG-Pro/README.md

 ### Requirements

-To run the GHG Risk Evaluation project, you'll need to install the required dependencies listed in the `requirements.txt` file.
+To run the GHG_Pro project, you'll need to install the required dependencies listed in the `requirements.txt` file.
 You can do this by running the following command in your terminal: pip install -r requirements.txt

 This will install all the necessary dependencies, including [list some of the key dependencies, e.g., pandas, numpy, etc.].